-The Company's regular workforce in the real estate business is comprised of the following: 267 employees for its real estate business, of which 101 are administrative, 158 are in operations and 8 are officers.
-Compared to the previous year, there was a minor decrease of 4 personnel due to retirement/resignation.
-The subsidiary, PGI, on the other hand, has 601 regular personnel, of which 201 are in the technical group, 239 are in operations, 141 are in administration and 20 are officers.
-An increase of 42 personnel occurred in PGI in 2012 compared to the previous figure of 559 in 2010; this is on account of regularization of trainees and contractual people and the hiring of some additional personnel in line with its creation of additional sales centers.
-The administration personnel are those who mainly provide support and 'back office' functions, which consist mainly of personnel in the administrative services department and finance & accounting services department; the operations group is composed of employees whose tasks chiefly relate to transport of products and sales/marketing functions; and the technical personnel are those involved in plant operations, gases production, LPG operations, LPG cylinder maintenance and autogas operations.
+The Company's regular workforce in the real estate business is comprised of the following: 248 employees for its real estate business, of which 85 are administrative, 155 are in operations and 8 are officers.
+Compared to the previous year, there was a decrease of 19 personnel.
+The subsidiary, PGI, on the other hand, has 559 regular personnel, of which 179 are in the technical group, 220 are in operations, 142 are in administration and 18 are officers.
+A decrease of 42 personnel occurred in PGI in 2013 compared to the previous figure of 601 in 2012.
+In both companies, the aforementioned decreases in number of regular employees are due to the retirement, resignation, and termination of certain employees; replacements are hired only when absolutely needed.
+Specifically for PGI, the administration personnel are those who mainly provide support and 'back office' functions, which consist mainly of personnel in the administrative services department and finance & accounting services department; the operations group is composed of employees whose tasks chiefly relate to transport of products and sales/marketing functions; while the technical personnel are those involved in plant operations, gases production, LPG operations, LPG cylinder maintenance and autogas operations.

-The number of regular employees expected to be hired in the following year 2012 will depend on developments in the company's business and on the number of employees who may resign within the said period.
+The number of regular employees expected to be hired in the following year 2014 will depend on developments and growth in the company's business and on the number of employees who may resign or retire within the said period.
 The employees are not subject to Collective Bargaining Agreement (CBA) since the parent company and its subsidiary are non-unionized.